paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ### From "Molecule to Market" to Enhanced Safety Monitoring: The Teaching-Practice Gap

 In October 2021, at the peak of provisional approval rollout, senior TGA officials taught Master of Pharmacy students at University of Technology Sydney about COVID-19 vaccine safety monitoring.
-See*[TGA Pharmacovigilance Section](reference-documents/README.md#therapeutic-goods-administration-pharmacovigilance--a-regulators-perspective-evidence-of-a-gap-between-promise-and-practice)*

 What they showed: